High-speed rail: United States

-Expansion in East Asia
+Expansion in East, Southeast, and South Asia

-For four decades from its opening in 1964, the Japanese Shinkansen was the only high-speed rail service outside of Europe.
+For four decades since its opening in 1964, the Japanese Shinkansen was the only high-speed rail service outside of Europe.
 In the 2000s a number of new high-speed rail services started operating in East Asia.
+Southeast Asia also saw, and South Asia will see their first high-speed rail service in the 2020s.

-Chinese CRH and CR
+China

 High-speed rail was introduced to China in 2003 with the Qinhuangdao–Shenyang high-speed railway.

-The Chinese government made high-speed rail construction a cornerstone of its economic stimulus program in order to combat the effects of the 2008 global financial crisis and the result has been a rapid development of the Chinese rail system into the world's most extensive high-speed rail network.
+The Chinese government made high-speed rail construction a cornerstone of the Chinese economic stimulus program to mitigate the effects of the 2008 financial crisis and the result has been a rapid development of the Chinese rail system into the world's most extensive high-speed rail network.
 By 2013 the system had 11028 km of operational track, accounting for about half of the world's total at the time.

 By the end of 2018, the total high-speed railway (HSR) in China had risen to over 29000 km.

-Over 1,713 billion trips were made in 2017, more than half of China's total railway passenger delivery, making it the world's busiest network.
+Over 1.71 billion trips were made in 2017, more than half of China's total railway passenger delivery, making it the world's busiest network.

 State planning for high-speed railway began in the early 1990s, and the country's first high-speed rail line, the Qinhuangdao–Shenyang Passenger Railway, was built in 1999 and opened to commercial operation in 2003.
 This line could accommodate commercial trains running at up to 200 km/h.
 Planners also considered Germany's Transrapid maglev technology and built the Shanghai maglev train, which runs on a 30.5 km track linking the Pudong, the city's financial district, and the Pudong International Airport.

 The maglev train service began operating in 2004 with trains reaching a top speed of 431 km/h, and remains the fastest high-speed service in the world.
 Maglev, however, was not adopted nationally and all subsequent expansion features high-speed rail on conventional tracks.